urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

 Not all graphs are linear like the one above.
-Their variation depends on a lot of factors such as the organism(s) and how distant the genomes we are comparing are---like in the case of pan-genomes.
+Their variation depends on a lot of factors such as the organism(s) and how distant the genomes we are comparing are—like in the case of pan-genomes.

 ## Reference Bias
 The reference being a consensus introduces a problem known as [reference bias];